Ultralight Black Holes as Sources of High-Energy Particles: Introduction

 where $S = 4\pi G m_{\rm BH}^2$ represents the BH entropy.
-Theoretical models such as the holographic description of BHs~\cite{Dvali:2017nis} and the microscopic description in terms of marginally bound gravitons—the so-called BH $N$-portrait~\cite{Dvali:2011aa, Dvali:2012en, Dvali:2013eja}- independently suggest that $k = 1$~\cite{Dvali:2024hsb}, while numerical analyses give $k \geq 1$~\cite{Dvali:2024hsb}.
+Theoretical models such as the holographic description of BHs~\cite{Dvali:2017nis} and the microscopic description in terms of marginally bound gravitons—the so-called BH $N$-portrait~\cite{Dvali:2011aa, Dvali:2012en, Dvali:2013eja}- independently suggest that $k = 2$~\cite{Dvali:2020wft,Dvali:2024hsb} (consistency requires $k\geq 1$).
 In what follows, we will derive bounds independent of this quantity.